34% of consumers think a Smart Website gives a local business more credibility

-*Because not all local businesses have a premises or serve customers at their home/office then this result will naturally be lower
+*Because not all local businesses have premises or serve customers at their home/office then this result will naturally be lower

 Once a consumer has visited a local business website, the no. 1 preferred method of communication is to call them on the phone (41%).
 Therefore, it’s obvious that a phone number should be clearly displayed on the homepage.

 After this, it’s sending an email (20%), which coincidently comes higher than a contact form (10%).
-Perhaps consumers feel more confident that an email will be delivered & read, while a contact us form may land in a lonely, unmonitored inbox somewhere!
+Perhaps consumers feel more confident that an email will be delivered and read, while a contact us form may land in a lonely, unmonitored inbox somewhere!

 Some consumers don’t like to use contact forms; not only are they impersonal, but they also don’t allow the user to keep a record of that initial contact – which if it is an important query – can be vital.

-A lot of consumers will prefer to visit the store or premises (19%), which reinforces the importance of displaying clear address details and or maps / driving directions.
+A lot of consumers will prefer to visit the store or premises (19%), which reinforces the importance of displaying clear address details and or maps/driving directions.

 The most important thing for business owners/web designers/SEOs to note is that different people like to make contact in different ways.
-So to maximise the conversion to contact, a website should offer as many contact options as possible.
+So to maximize the conversion to contact, a website should offer as many contact options as possible.

 A local business website doesn’t have to be the most complex website in the world, but nor does it have to be the most basic.
-By all means, draw consumers in with great images, videos, a regularly updated blog & customer testimonials.
+By all means, draw consumers in with great images, videos, a regularly updated blog and customer testimonials.
 However, do ensure that the key information they want and expect to find is present and easy for them to find.
-If local SEOs & business owners can follow these few simple rules, then they will not go far wrong.
+If local SEOs and business owners can follow these few simple rules, then they will not go far wrong.